-Occasionally, we dispose of parts of our operations based on risk considerations and to optimize our global strategic and geographic footprint and overall efficiency.
+Occasionally, we dispose of parts of our operations based on risk considerations and to optimize our global strategic and geographic footprint as well as improve our overall efficiency.
+On October 15, 2024, we disposed of our Austria business in our Southern Europe segment for cash proceeds of \$0.1 and simultaneously entered into a franchising agreement.
+In connection with the disposition, we recognized a one-time net loss on disposition of \$7.7, of which \$4.9 was included in selling and administrative expenses and \$2.8 was included in interest and other expenses in the Consolidated Statements of Operations in the year ended December 31, 2024.

+On November 1, 2024, we disposed of our South Korea business in our APME segment for cash proceeds of \$20.6 and simultaneously entered into a franchising agreement under which the new ownership will operate Manpower Korea under the Manpower brand.
+In connection with the disposition, we recognized a one-time net loss on disposition of \$0.4, consisting of a \$3.3 gain in selling and administrative expenses and a \$3.7 loss in interest and other expenses in the Consolidated Statements of Operations in the year ended December 31, 2024.
+The franchise arrangement represents a significant component of the transaction.
+Our South Korea business contributed \$349.9 and \$324.2 of revenues for the year ended December 31, 2023 and 2022, respectively.

 On September 29, 2023, we disposed of our Philippines business in our APME segment for total consideration of \$6.5.
 In connection with the disposition, we recognized a one-time net loss on disposition of \$1.3, which was included in interest and other expenses in the Consolidated Statements of Operations in the year ended December 31, 2023.

-On January 17, 2022, we disposed of our Russia business in our Northern Europe segment for cash proceeds of \$3.2.
-In connection with the disposition, we recognized a one-time net loss on disposition of \$8.0, of which \$9.7 was included in selling and administrative expenses and a gain of \$1.7 was included in interest and other expenses in the Consolidated Statements of Operations in the year ended December 31, 2022.
-On September 30, 2022, our Belgium business disposed of its Service Voucher Division and recognized a one-time gain of \$4.1, which was included in selling and administrative expenses in the Consolidated Statements of Operations in the year ended December 31, 2022.
-On December 15, 2022, we disposed of our Hungary business in our Southern Europe segment and recognized a one-time loss of \$2.1, of which \$0.9 was included in selling and administrative expenses and \$1.2 was included in interest and other expenses in the Consolidated Statements of Operations in the year ended December 31, 2022.

-In November 2021, we disposed of our Tunisia business in our Southern Europe segment and recognized a one-time loss of \$1.2, which was included in selling and administrative expenses in the Consolidated Statements of Operations in the year ended December 31, 2021.